1a1a11a/PyMimircache/index.md

 that is **efficient**, **flexible** and **easy to use**.
 With these in mind, we designed PyMimircache in Python3 for easy usage and we implemented state-of-the-art algorithms in C as backend together with parallelism for efficiency.
-However, PyMimircache can also be used without C backend, in other words, PyMimircache depends on CMimircache (backend), but you can use either of them independently.
+However, PyMimircache can also be used without C backend.
 Besides, PyMimircache allows user to plug in external reader for reading special data and allows user to write their own cache replacement algorithm easily.

 Evaluate and Design Algorithm